synodical/synodical/README.md

 ## About Synodic

 - 👋 Hi, I’m Yeeun Lee.
-- 🎓 I'm a student studying Computer Science at Hongik University.
+- 🎓 I studied Computer Science at Hongik University.
+- ✏️ I'm currently learning Java and Spring at SSAFY.
+(2023/01~)
-- 🌱 I’m currently learning Japanese, Node.js and NestJS.
+- 🌱 I'm interested in Japanese, Node.js and NestJS.
 - 💪 I can use C++, C, JavaScript, Python and Mysql.
 - 🏠 https://synodic.tistory.com/